-Top immigration issues before the 107th Congress include the reorganization of the Immigration and Naturalization Service (INS) and the eligibility of noncitizens for public assistance.
+Top immigration issues before the 107th Congress include the reorganization of the Immigration and Naturalization Service (INS), currently part of the Department of Justice (DOJ), and the eligibility of noncitizens for public assistance.
 Also pending are various measures to enable unauthorized aliens to become legal permanent residents (LPRs) and to reform temporary guest worker programs.

 The House has passed an INS reorganization bill (H.R.
 3231) that would abolish INS and create two separate bureaus within DOJ to carry out INS's current immigration services and enforcement functions.
 The Senate Governmental Affairs Committee has marked up a bill (S. 2452) that would transfer INS's border patrol authorities and functions, along with other agencies' border functions, to a new agency.
+President Bush has proposed transferring INS to a new cabinet-level Department of Homeland Security.

 Congress is addressing noncitizen eligibility for public assistance in the context of bills to reauthorize federal public benefit programs.
-The recently enacted "farm bill" (P.L.
+The "farm bill" (P.L.
 107-171) expands eligibility for food stamps for certain classes of LPRs.
-Housepassed legislation to reauthorize Temporary Assistance for Needy Families (H.R.
+House-passed legislation to reauthorize Temporary Assistance for Needy Families (H.R.
 4737), however, would not change the eligibility rules for noncitizens.
 The reauthorization of the Medicaid program is the subject of separate legislation.
 The 107th Congress also has considered legislation (H.R.
 1885) to enable certain unauthorized aliens in the United States to adjust to LPR status.
 This legislation would extend a provision of the Immigration and Nationality Act - §245(i) - that currently covers illegal aliens whose sponsors filed petitions or applications on their behalf by April 30, 2001.
 H.R.
 1885 has been passed in different forms by the House and Senate.
 Other pending bills would establish mechanisms to allow particular groups of unauthorized aliens - namely, agricultural workers and students - to become LPRs.